 Recently, I was on the island of Futuna, a place that, even by Vanuatu standards, is quite remote.
 There are no roads (just rugged footpaths) and only a couple of boats to get between communities.
 There’s little or no mobile reception and poor radio coverage.

-People in Futuna mostly rely on the land and the ocean for their food, and their water comes from natural springs, which are a long walk from home.
-In dry times, water is harder to find, and in floods, the soil runs off the gardens, and with more erratic weather and a rising sea, the job of growing or gathering food is becoming tougher.
+People in Futuna mostly rely on the land and ocean for their food, and their water comes from natural springs, which are a long walk from home.
+In dry times, water is harder to find, and in floods, the soil runs off the gardens.
+With more erratic weather and a rising sea, the job of growing or gathering food is becoming tougher.

 It’s particularly tough for women in Futuna; they are often isolated by cultural traditions that keep them at home and silent in community meetings.